 Here are four tips to help you create your project charter:

 - Keep it brief, yet whole

-The goal is to give your team, or anyone reading the charter a high-level, yet whole overview of the project.
+- The goal is to give your team, or anyone reading the charter a high-level, yet the whole overview of the project.
 Another goal is to set expectations on paper regarding scope, budget, major milestones, goals, constraints, assumptions, and any known risks.